Identify the Error

 Verification

-After applying your fix:- Save the domain model and sheet configuration
+After applying your fix:- Save the data model and sheet configuration

 - Open the powersheet document